zoxpx/pxdocs/content/concepts/authorization/overview.md

 | token | A JSON Web Token which is signed by a token authority identifying the owner of the request |
 | token authority | Application used to generate and sign an identification token |

-## Security Models
-Portworx security is composed of three models:

 ## Security Tokens

 Portworx security supports two types of token generation models: _OIDC_ and _self-generated_ tokens.
 OpenID Connect (or OIDC) is a standard model for user authentication and management and is a great solution for enterprise customers due to its integration with SAML 2.0, Active Directory, and/or LDAP.
 The second model is a self-generated token, where the administrator would generate a token using their own TA application.
 For convenience, Portworx provides a method of generating tokens using `pxctl`.